-When you commit to Part II Plant Sciences you'll receive a list of research project titles during the long vacation.
-This gives you time to make your selection and if your project requires, start term a little early to set up the project, e.g. meet with your supervisory team, organise growing of plants.
-The research project investigative work will be undertaken in Michaelmas and the first four weeks of Lent Terms.
+You'll receive a list of research project titles during the long vacation.
+This gives you time to make your selection and if your project requires, start term a little early to set up the project.
+Investigative work will be undertaken in Michaelmas and the first four weeks of Lent Terms.
 This will give you enough time to obtain a substantial body of data that may even be publishable and allow you time to write up and submit by the end of Lent Term.
 The project should not normally occupy more than an average of 16 hours per week.
-Your project supervisor and members of their research group will be responsible for your technical training and will guide you in the preparation of your final report.
-Examples of past projects are kept in the Plant Sciences Library.
+Your project supervisor and members of their research group will be responsible for your technical training.
+Examples of past projects are available on Moodle.
 Students may also undertake Research Projects at the Sainsbury Laboratory.
 Projects are assessed by the supervisor and another member of academic staﬀ.

 You will submit one essay chosen from a list of titles provided at the start of the Michaelmas Term.
-Mini review essays are concise but thoughtful reviews of recent research in fast-moving or newly emerging areas.
-They should briefly set the background and then concentrate on setting recent findings in context and looking ahead.
+The essay should be a critical review as a "Commentary" or "News and Views" style article, and will cover recent developments in Plant Sciences or related areas.
 These types of articles are published routinely in journals such as Nature, Science or Plant Cell etc when a particularly important piece of work has just been published.
-Your essay should be around 2000 words with 10-15 key references, and will be assessed by two members of teaching staff.
-The essay should be submitted on the first full day of the Lent term.
-Your supervisor for this essay should be different from that of your research project.
+Your essay should be 2000-2500 words with 20-30 key references, and will be assessed by two members of teaching staﬀ.
+Your essay should be submitted on the first full day of the Lent term.
+Your supervisor for this essay must be different from that of your research project.

 Our commitment to Teaching and Learning

 We oﬀer a range of additional support activities.
-These include enrichment sessions, with guidance on interrogating the literature, practical project compilation and careers in environmental consultancy.
-We also encourage your participation in Research Group meetings, Friday lunchtime research seminars and the Departmental Plant Soc. social activities.
+These include personal development sessions, with guidance on interrogating the literature, essay writing, practical project compilation and careers options.
+We also encourage your participation in Research Group meetings, Thursday lunchtime research seminars and the Departmental Plant Society social activities.

 What form does the examination take?